-The pollen count is typically higher on warmer, drier days – and the general rule of thumb is that the count goes up in early mornings and evenings, no matter how hot it is.
-By keeping an eye on pollen forecasts in advance of any trips out, you’ll know what times to avoid, and when to be extra prepared.
+- Pick the best time to go outside.
+The pollen count is typically higher on warmer, drier days.
+Generally, it’s higher in the morning and evening, no matter how hot it is.
+Keep an eye on pollen forecasts when planning your trips out.
+You’ll know what times to avoid – and when to be extra prepared.

 All content and advice is provided on behalf of Allergy UK